Viladoman/StructLayout/README.md

 First step would be to get the llvm-project with clang.
 There is more detailed information on how to set it up at the [Getting Started with Clang](https://clang.llvm.org/get_started.html) page.

-**Important:** Because Visual Studio operates on 32bits, it is important to generate the llvm projects for 32bits or the dll won't be compatible.
+**Important:** Because Visual Studio operates on 32 bits, it is important to generate the llvm projects for 32 bits or the dll won't be compatible.

-if the llvm-project folder is located in the repository root folder, the LayoutParser project should pick up all include directories and libraries correctly.
+For simplicity, it is recommended to place the llvm project in the *StructLayout/llvm-project* folder'.

 #### Modify
-In order to be able to retrieve the stdout/stderr from llvm, I little modication has been made to llvm::raw_fd_ostream.
+In order to be able to retrieve the stdout/stderr from llvm, one little modification has been made to **llvm::raw_fd_ostream**.
 The modifications are the following:

 **raw_ostream.h:**